TheCandidStartup/TheCandidStartup.github.io/_drafts/home-assistant-hypervolt-resilience-configuration-backups.md

       seconds: 0
 ```

 If the source attribute changes to "alpha" and remains that way for 5 minutes, the Hypervolt must be stuck.
 For now, the automation just notifies me.
-I want to unstick it manually once before trying to automate the procedure.
+I want to unstick it manually before trying to automate the procedure.

 When I first noticed the Hypervolt getting stuck, I tried a bunch of different things.
 I reloaded the integration, I refreshed the Hypervolt app, I ran the network troubleshooter tool in the app (which said everything was fine), I turned on the kettle so there would be a spike of power imported from the grid.
 A few minutes after doing all that in a frenzy of activity, it started working again.